deltachat/deltachat-core-rust/draft/group-sync.rst

   We could extend it to also include the payload and store mime unconditionally for member-added/removed messages.

-- multiple member-added/removed messages can be attached in a single message
+- multiple member-added/removed messages can be attached in a single correction message

-- is minimal on the number of overall messages to reach group consistency (best-case: no extra messages, the ABCD case above: max two extra messages)
+- it is minimal on the number of overall messages to reach group consistency (best-case: no extra messages, the ABCD case above: max two extra messages)

 - somewhat backward compatible: older clients will probably ignore